 Here at Burnbrae Holidays, our aim is for you to be safe while staying here.
 We have therefore changed some of our policies and actions to reduce the spread of Covid-19.
 Our actions include those advised by the Scottish Government.
 We aim to protect you while staying at Burnbrae Holidays and to protect ourselves as we live next door.

-We are now taking bookings for holidays after 26th April for those travelling from the UK.
+We are now open to those travelling from within the UK.